reactjs/ar.react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 <Hint>

-You'll need to pass `ref` as a prop to opt into exposing a DOM node from your own component like `SearchInput`.
+You'll need `forwardRef` to opt into exposing a DOM node from your own component like `SearchInput`.

 </Hint>